sftpplus/sftpplus-docs/src/doc_source/configuration/introduction.rst

 To keep a reference of its entities (servers/accounts/services/groups/etc.), the server configuration is defined using universally unique identifiers.

-While managing the configuration using the Local Manager, you will not have to generate UUIDs, and most of the time the Local Manager's user interface will hide the complexity of working with UUIDs.
+While managing the configuration using the Web Manager, you will not have to generate UUIDs, and most of the time the Web Manager's user interface will hide the complexity of working with UUIDs.

 A universally unique identifier (UUID) is an identifier standard used in